DEFRA/software-development-standards/coding_standards.md

 ### All code is open

-Whilst we acknowledge that there are cases where it may be necessary for code to not be open, this standard ensure that those cases are amanged as exceptions.
+Whilst we acknowledge that there are cases where it may be necessary for code to not be open, this standard ensures that those cases are managed as exceptions.

 ### All coding is done on a branch